 New parents often wonder how will they come to know if their baby has asthma or not.
 The answer to this is to look for the symptoms.
 Following are some of the symptoms of infantile asthma:

 If your baby has asthma, you may find a change in your baby’s breathing pattern.
 The usual breathing pattern of a three-month-old baby is 30 to 60 breaths per minute.
 This breathing pattern changes from three months onwards and becomes 20 to 40 breaths per minute.
 However, a baby with asthma may show a 50 per cent increase in the breaths per minute.

 Tightness in the Chest

 A baby with asthma will have a stiff chest because of stretched thoracic muscles.

 You may find your baby struggling to breathe properly, and the rapid belly movements and flared nostrils are the visible signs of the same.

 You may notice your baby coughing uncontrollably.
-These coughing bouts may become more prominent during late evenings or at the night time.
+These coughing bouts may become more prominent during late evenings or at night.

 An asthmatic baby will make a wheezing sound while breathing.
 This wheezing sound occurs due to strained breathing.

 A baby with asthma may find it difficult to eat properly.
 This is due to the difficulty in breathing.